-- Work activities have an impact on the immediate work area, within the department, and on clients/general public. - There are positive and negative impacts resulting from the decisions made regarding programs being delivered to the clients. - The resources that are impacted include: information, finances, health and safety, and corporate image.
+- Work activities have an impact on the immediate work area, within the department and on clients/general public.
+Responsible for planning and coordinating the activities of a therapeutic recreational and social program. - There are positive and negative impacts resulting from the decisions made regarding programs being delivered to the clients. - The resources that are impacted include: information, finances, health and safety, and corporate image.
 The most significant impacts are on health and safety of clients, the immediate work area, information, and corporate image. - Errors are typically identified and resolved within hours of identification by therapy workers, other members of the healthcare team, or the manager.